oroinc/documentation/user_guide/channel_guide.rst

 .. note::

-    Steps three and four are interchangeable, as you can first Save and empty Channel and then Edit it and Fill with Entities, though a simpler straightforward flow is described hereunder).
+    Steps three and four are interchangeable, as you can first Save and empty Channel and then Edit it and Fill with Entities, though a more straightforward flow is described hereunder).

 .. _user-guide-channel-guide-go-to-channels: